 We reject the view of haiku as a closed poetic form consisting of five-seven-five syllables.
 Haiku come in a wide variety of forms including one line, visual, three line, two line, four line, free-form and syllabic form.
 The essential element of form in English-language haiku is that each haiku is a short one-breath poem that usually contains a juxtaposition of images.
-Each haiku usually has a break—a contemplative pause—which makes it a deliberately incomplete literary artifact, prompting the reader to make a leap of imagination in order to complete the moment begun by the poet.
+Each haiku usually has a break—a contemplative pause or slight breath in the middle—which makes it a deliberately incomplete literary artifact, prompting the reader to make a leap of imagination in order to complete the moment begun by the poet.

 The best haiku capture human perception—moments of being alive conveyed through sensory images.
 They do not explain nor describe nor provide philosophical or political commentary.
+Haiku are not declarative sentences.
+They are fragmented images or often a fragment and phrase.
 Haiku are gifts of the here and now, deliberately incomplete so that the reader can enter into the haiku moment to open the gift and experience the feelings and insights of that moment for his or her self.